aparsi3/pythonprojectasu/README.md

-# pythonprojectasu
-MFG 598
-Here's the README file for your Flask application:
+Here's the revised README file with spelling corrections and improved presentation:

 ---